thepr0blem/digit-classifier/README.md

 ├── data                    # Data sets
 ├── logs                    # Training history logs
 ├── models                  # Trained models
-├── pics                    # Pictures/Visualizations
+├── pics                    # Pictures/visualizations
 ├── src                     # Source files
 ├── workflow.py             # Code for workflow as presented in README ├── predict.py              # Function for new data classification
 ├── requirments.txt         # Required libraries
 └── README.md
 ```

 ### 1.5 Dataset overview
-Training dataset consist of 30,134 examples of written characters divided into 35 classes - 10 digits and 25 letters.

-There is no class for letter "X".

-Each example is a 56x56 black/white image.
-Pixels are values 0 or 1.

-Training set is provided in form of numpy arrays with 3,136 columns (with pixel values) and one additional vector with class label.

 **NOTE:** In the original data set there were 36 classes and one of them (class #30) had only one example.
           This class was overlapping with class #14 (both were letter "N").
-Single example from class #30 was moved to
-          class #14 and class #35 was renamed to #30.
+This was ignored, class were not renamed, due to further               possibility of testing on unseen data set.

+Observations:
+- training set is provided in form of numpy arrays with 3,136 columns (with pixel values) and one additional vector with class labels
+- training dataset consist of 30,134 examples of written characters divided into 35 classes - 10 digits and 25 letters
+- the characters are centered and aligned in terms of the size
+- the classes are not in order (letters and digits are mixed)
+- there is no data/class for letter "X"
+- each example is a 56x56 image unfolded to 1x3136 vector (data need to be reshaped before feeding into CNN model)

 ### 1.6 How to USE